 Character Code - The canonical integer used to identify a character in the ISO10646 [ISO10646] standards.
 This number identifies the character, but can be independent of any specific character set encoding of the character.
 Example: The '{' character known in Unicode [Unicode] as LEFT CURLY BRACKET has character code U+007B.
-However, depending on the character set المولم المعلمة المعل encoding, the value 0x7B may or may not appear in the representation of that character. enough about character and
+However, depending on the character set encoding, the value 0x7B may or may not appear in the representation of that character.

-Character Set - An abstract set of characters that are assigned (or mapped to) a representation enactives to below by a particular character set encoding.
-For most character set encodings their character set is a that you either say note to subset of the Unicode character set.
+Character Set - An abstract set of characters that are assigned (or mapped to) a representation by a particular character set encoding.
+For most character set encodings their character set is a subset of the Unicode character set.

 Character Set Encoding - Often abbreviated to just 'encoding'.
 A specific representation of a character set as bytes or bits of data.
 A character set encoding is usually identified by a standard character set encoding name or a recognized alias name, or by a coded character set identifier or CCSID [CCSID].
 These identifiers are standardized.
-The names and aliases are standardized by
+The names and aliases are standardized by the IANA [IANA] (where unfortunately, they are called character set names).
+CCSIDs are an industry standard.
+Examples of character set encoding names are UTF-8, USASCII, GB2312, ebcdic-cp-it, ISO-8859-5, UTF-16BE, Shift\JIS.
+There are also additional DFDL standard character set encodings, see DFDL Standard Encoding.
+The DFDL standard also allows for implementation-defined character set encodings to be supported..

 Character Width - The number of code units or alternatively the number of bytes or bits used to represent a character in a specific character set encoding is called the character width.
 Encodings are either fixed width (all characters encoded using the same width), or variable-width (different characters are encoded using different widths).
 For example the UTF-32 character set encoding has 4-byte character width, whereas USASCII has a 1-byte character width.
-It is represent.
+UTF-8 is variable width, and any specific character has width 1, 2, 3, or 4 bytes.
+See also Fixed-Width Character Encoding and Variable-Width Character Encoding

-Code Point - The integer that is represent.

-distinction between a code unit and a code point.
+Code Point - The integer that identifies a character within a character set encoding.
+A code point is represented by one or more code units.
+When a character set is fixed width, then there is no distinction between a code unit and a code point.
 For unicode character set encodings, there is no distinction between a character code and a code point.
 Examples: